-Workers in the Nassau County-Suffolk County Metropolitan Division had an average (mean) hourly wage of $27.81 in May 2017, about 14 percent above the nationwide average of $24.34, according to the U.S. Bureau of Labor Statistics.
-Chief Regional Economist Martin Kohli noted that, after testing for statistical significance, wages in the local area were higher than their respective national averages in 18 of the 22 major occupational groups, including management; healthcare practitioners and technical; and construction and extraction.
-The remaining four major occupational groups in the local area had wages that were similar to their respective national averages.
+Workers in the Nassau County-Suffolk County Metropolitan Division had an average (mean) hourly wage of $27.24 in May 2016, about 14 percent above the nationwide average of $23.86, according to the U.S. Bureau of Labor Statistics.
+Chief Regional Economist Martin Kohli noted that, after testing for statistical significance, wages in the local area were higher than their respective national averages in 16 of the 22 major occupational groups, including management; healthcare practitioners and technical; and construction and extraction.
+No group had an hourly wage significantly lower than its respective national average.

 When compared to the nationwide distribution, local employment was more highly concentrated in 9 of the 22 occupational groups, including office and administrative support; education, training, and library; and personal care and service.
 Conversely, 12 groups had employment shares significantly below their national representation, including production; food preparation and serving related; and transportation and material moving.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 |United States||Nassau County||United States||Nassau County||Percent difference (1)|

 Total, all occupations